ChrisPenner/flags/README.md

   flags:
       # (default: first char of long-name)
     - shortName: "r"
-      # (required) Both the longname of the flag, and the name of the environment variable which it will be bound to.
+      # (required) Both the name of the flag, and the name of the environment variable which it will be bound to.
       # dashes will be replaced with underscores in variable names
-      longName: "reverse"
+      name: "reverse"
       # This description is printed in the help message
       description: "Reverse the TODO list"
       # (default: false) Whether the flag can be provided multiple times